Kwanzaa: America's Pseudo-African Holiday Created by Convicted Felon Maulana Karenga

 Two years after the UCLA killings, Karenga’s paranoia turned on his own followers.

-In 1971, Karenga was convicted of felony assault and false imprisonment.
+In 1971, Karenga was convicted in a torture case — felony assault and false imprisonment.

-Court testimony and contemporaneous reporting described an episode in which he: (A) brutally tortured two women who were members of his organization: Deborah Jones and Gail Davis — and (B) held them captive.
+Court testimony and contemporaneous reporting described an episode in which he: (A) brutally tortured two women: Deborah Jones and Gail Davis — and (B) held them captive.

-The torture methods, documented in court testimony and reported by the Los Angeles Times on May 14, 1971, included:
+The torture methods reported by the Los Angeles Times on May 14, 1971, included:

 Stripping the women naked